swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 > Typical scenarios where the above requirement apply is for the Swedish eIDAS connector that first authenticates a principal and then displays the sign message, and for Identity Providers that prompt the user for its user identity as part of its authentication scheme.
 In those scenarios the Identity Providers must compare the principal identity with the contents of `<psc:PrincipalSelection>`, if received in the authentication request.

-Identity Providers processing a request with a requested authentication context that is a "Sign Message Authentication Context URI" SHALL meet the following requirements (in addition to other general requirements associated with requests from signature services:
+Identity Providers processing a request containing a `SignMessage` extension SHALL meet the following requirements (in addition to other general requirements associated with requests from signature services):

--   The authentication request SHALL contain a sign message that can be extracted by the Identity Provider.
-If the Identity Provider fails to locate, decrypt or extract the sign message in clear text form, it must return an error response.
+- If the `MustShow` attribute of the `SignMessage` extension is set, the Identity Provider MUST fail with an error response if the message, for some reason, can not be displayed to the user.

 - The Identity Provider MUST display the sign message to the user in a manner that is consistent with the data format of the sign message.
 If necessary, the Identity Provider MUST process defined filtering rules on the message.
 If the present message format is not supported or the sign message for any reason cannot be displayed in a proper manner, the Identity Provider must return an error response.

--   If authentication and sign message confirmation by the user was successful, the Identity Provider MUST include the authentication context URI in the assertion that is consistent with the authentication context requested in the authentication request.
+- If authentication and sign message confirmation by the user was successful, the Identity Provider MUST include the `signMessageDigest` attribute (see section 3.2.4 of \[[EidAttributes](#eidattributes)\]) in the assertion that is issued.

--   The Identity Provider MUST NOT return an assertion without performing authentication process consistent with the requested authentication context which includes display of a sign message, even if the request has no present `ForceAuthn` attribute or includes a `ForceAuthn` attribute set to the value `false`.
+- The Identity Provider MUST NOT return an assertion without performing an authentication process consistent with the requested authentication context which includes display of a sign message, even if the request has no present `ForceAuthn` attribute or includes a `ForceAuthn` attribute set to the value `false`.

+> **Note:** For backwards compatibility reasons, up until the 31th of December 2020, Identity Providers MUST also apply the above requirements when processing a request with a requested authentication context that is a "Sign Message Authentication Context URI" along with the following (deprecated) requirement:

+> -   The authentication request SHALL contain a sign message that can be
+    extracted by the Identity Provider.
+If the Identity Provider fails to locate, decrypt or extract the sign message in clear text form, it must return an error response.

 <a name="requesting-scal2-signature-activation-data"></a>
 #### 7.2.2.
 Requesting SCAL2 Signature Activation Data